- When is a permit (residential and/or commercial) required?

 The process differs based on the type of construction project.

 Residential Permits for small projects can be obtained using our SPOT (Small Project One-hour Turnaround) Program.
-Applicants can come in between 8 AM and 11 AM with all required information, and receive their permit within one hour.
+Applicants can come in between 8 AM and 11 AM with all required information, and receive their permit in approximately one hour.
 We will work with you to correct any problems with your plans or paperwork, while you wait.
 This saves phone calls and other delays, for both of us!
 Projects that can use this service include decks, porches, storage buildings, conversions of attic or basement space, and additions of under 500 square feet.

 The plan review process for one- and two-family homes normally takes one to two weeks.
 During that time, your contractors' licenses are verified, your plot plan is checked for compliance with zoning requirements, and your building plans are checked for compliance with NC State Building Codes.
 If all is approved, you will be contacted to pick up your permit.